Demarcus Robinson: 2016

 The Chiefs selected Robinson in the fourth round (126th overall) of the 2016 NFL draft.
 He was the 14th wide receiver selected in 2016.
 On May 6, 2016, the Chiefs signed Robinson to a four-year, $2.85 million contract that includes a signing bonus of $517,172.

-Throughout his first training camp, he competed against Seantavius Jones, Mike Williams, Da'Ron Brown, Tyreek Hill, Mitch Mathews, and Kashif Moore for a backup wide receiver role.
+Throughout training camp, Robinson competed against Seantavius Jones, Mike Williams, Da'Ron Brown, Tyreek Hill, Mitch Mathews, and Kashif Moore for a backup wide receiver role.
 Head coach Andy Reid named him the fourth wide receiver on the depth chart to start the season, behind Jeremy Maclin, Albert Wilson, and Chris Conley.

-He made his professional regular season debut in the Chiefs' season-opening 33–27 victory over the San Diego Chargers.
-Robinson played in 16 games in 2016, but mainly appeared on special teams and finished without a statistic.
-After finishing 12–4, the Chiefs received a playoff berth after finishing atop the AFC West.
-On January 15, 2017, Robinson appeared in his first career postseason game as the Chiefs lost 18–16 to the Steelers in the AFC Divisional Round.
+Robinson made his professional regular season debut in the season-opening 33–27 victory over the San Diego Chargers.
+Robinson played in all 16 games as a rookie, but made no starts and mainly appeared on special teams while finishing with no statistics.
+The Chiefs finished the 2016 season atop the AFC West with a 12–4 record and qualified for the playoffs as the #2-seed.
+In the Divisional Round against the Pittsburgh Steelers, Robinson appeared in his first career postseason game and recorded no statistics during the narrow 18–16 loss.